-The per capita income in Cold Spring in 2018 was $51,313, which is wealthy relative to New York and the nation.
-This equates to an annual income of $205,252 for a family of four.
+The per capita income in Cold Spring in 2018 was $65,704, which is wealthy relative to New York and the nation.
+This equates to an annual income of $262,816 for a family of four.
 However, Cold Spring contains both very wealthy and poor people as well.

 The people who call Cold Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cold Spring residents report their race to be White, followed by Asian.
-Important ancestries of people in Cold Spring include Italian, Irish, German, English, and Polish.
+Important ancestries of people in Cold Spring include Irish, Italian, German, English, and European.

 The most common language spoken in Cold Spring is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.